Desmond King (American football): Tennessee Titans

-On November 2, 2020, King was traded to the Tennessee Titans in exchange for a sixth round pick in the 2021 NFL Draft.
+On November 2, 2020, King was traded to the Tennessee Titans in exchange for a sixth round pick in the 2021 NFL draft.
 King made his debut with the Titans in Week 9 against the Chicago Bears.
 During the game, King recovered a fumble forced by teammate Jeffery Simmons on David Montgomery and returned it for a 63-yard touchdown during the 24–17 win.
 In the 2020 season, he finished with 55 total tackles, two passes defended, and one fumble recovery.

-Houston Texans
+Houston Texans (first stint)

 King signed with the Houston Texans on March 30, 2021.
 He was named a starting cornerback in 2021, recording a career-high 93 tackles, six passes defensed, and three interceptions.

 On March 21, 2022, King signed a two-year contract extension with the Texans.
 In the 2022 season, he appeared in all 17 games, of which he started 13.
 He finished with 89 total tackles, two interceptions, and eight passes defended.

+On August 28, 2023, King was released by the Texans as part of final roster cuts.

+Pittsburgh Steelers

+On August 31, 2023, King signed with the Steelers.
+The Steelers released him on October 18, 2023.

+Houston Texans (second stint)

+On November 20, 2023, King was signed to the Texans practice squad.
+He was signed to the active roster on November 29, 2023.

+On March 12, 2024, King signed a one-year contract extension with the Texans.
+He was released on August 27, and later re-signed to the practice squad.
+He was released on November 12.

+Baltimore Ravens

+On November 19, 2024, King was signed to the Baltimore Ravens practice squad.